darkhist/darkhist.me/posts/cypress-axe-part-one.md

 }
 ```

-> You might need to restart Visual Studio Code for intellisense to start working correctly
+> You might need to restart Visual Studio Code after!

 ### Cypress & ESLint

-If you're using ESLint, you'll need to do a couple things to prevent any undue warnings
+If you're using ESLint, you'll need to do a couple things to prevent some annoying warnings

-First, run
+Install the Cypress ESLint plugin

 ```bash
 yarn add eslint-plugin-cypress --D
 ```

-to install the Cypress ESLint plugin

 Then, update your `.eslintrc.json` to configure it